The Final Sacrifice: Production

-The Final Sacrifice arose as the project of a film student named Tjardus Greidanus, who was enrolled in the filmmaker program at the Southern Alberta Institute of Technology.
+The Final Sacrifice was the project of film student Tjardus Greidanus, who was enrolled in the filmmaker program at the Southern Alberta Institute of Technology.
 The film was completed with a budget of approximately CAD$1,500 using school cameras.
 Christian Malcolm, who starred as Troy, was a fellow student of Greidanus and co-wrote the screenplay.
-Filming took place in Water Valley, Alberta, and Cremona, Alberta.
+Filming took place in Water Valley, Alberta and Cremona, Alberta.

 Since making the film, Greidanus has gained success as a director of making-of documentaries, including several for the films of Michael Mann.
 Malcolm has continued working on stage and screen, and Mitchell continued as a stage actor and musician until his April 2018 death.

 Home media

-The Final Sacrifice was released under the title of Quest for the Lost City on VHS and LaserDisc, although it is currently out of print.
+The Final Sacrifice was released under the title of Quest for the Lost City on VHS and LaserDisc.

 Mystery Science Theater 3000

-In 1998, the film was featured on Mystery Science Theater 3000, as experiment #910.
-The Final Sacrifice was one of seven 1990s made films that went on to appear on the series during its original run.

-The episode featuring the film was released on the Mystery Science Theater 3000 - XVII DVD collection by Shout!
-Factory on March 16, 2010.
-It includes an interview with Mitchell discussing the film and the MST3K treatment.
+The film was featured on Mystery Science Theater 3000 (MST3K) as experiment #910, which debuted on the Sci-Fi Channel on July 25, 1998.
+The Final Sacrifice was one of seven 1990s-era films showcased on the series during its original run.
+In the episode, Mike Nelson, Tom Servo, and Crow T. Robot poke fun at the film's characters (mostly Troy McGreggor and Zap Rowsdower) and Canadian stereotypes.
+Writer/performer Mary Jo Pehl especially mocks Zap Rowsdower, writing, "You know what?
+You lose me straight away when your movie's protagonist is named 'Zap Rowsdower'. ...
+Zap was clearly supposed to be the intermediary guy; the hard-drinking, tough-but-lovable, car-won't-start sidekick to the hero.
+However, we were short one hero, and its not till the end of the movie that you realize that … Zap is the hero."

 The episode finished fourth in a poll of MST3K Season 11 Kickstarter backers, which qualified it to be one of six episodes chosen to appear on the MST3K 2016 Turkey Day Marathon.
-Writer Jim Vorel chose the episode as the series' best in his rankings of the first 11 seasons (191 episodes) of MST3K.
+Writer Jim Vorel chose the episode as the series' best in his rankings of the first 12 seasons of MST3K.
+Vorel calls "Zap Rowsdower … the dumbest, and thereby most unforgettable name in cinema history" and calls Troy "snarling-faced" and "Larry Csonka-worshiping [and] irritating."
+According to Vorel, "Every minute of screen time is packed to the gills with more memorable moments than you can possibly summarize."

+The episode featuring the film was included in the Mystery Science Theater 3000: Volume XVII DVD collection by Shout Factory on March 16, 2010.
+The disc of episode #910 includes an interview with Bruce J. Mitchell discussing the film and the MST3K treatment.
+This DVD has been out of print since 2017, but returned to streaming in November 2024.